wch/Rttf2pt1/README.md

 # Rttf2pt1

-The Rttf2p1 package for R is meant to be used with the extrafont package.
+The Rttf2p1 package for R is meant to be used with the [exrtafont](https://github.com/wch/extrafont) package.

-It is in its own package for licensing reasons.
+This package contains the utility program `ttf2pt1`, and is in its own package for licensing reasons.

-This package contains the source code for the utility program `ttf2pt1`.
-It will be compiled on installation, so you need a build environment on your system (unless you install fonts as a precompiled package from CRAN).
+It will be compiled on installation, so you need a build environment on your system.

 # Licensing notes